aws-samples/aws-hpc-tutorials/content/05-AWS Batch/08-describe-batch-env.md

 aws batch describe-job-definitions
 ```

-You will see that the *JSON* documnets provided as output for each of these commands that contain the parameters you chose when you set up the **compute environment**, **job queue**, and **job definition**.
+You will see that the *JSON* documents provided as output for each of these commands that contain the parameters you chose when you set up the **compute environment**, **job queue**, and **job definition**.
 Keep in mind that the steps you completed up to this point using the AWS management Console can also be completed with the AWS CLI, AWS SDK, or AWS CloudFormation.